Bully

 Summary of Bully

-- “Bully” As a Representative of Senseless Wars and American Idea of a Molten Pot: Martin Espada opens the poem with the presentation of the statue of Theodore Roosevelt reminding the Spanish-American War, saying as if those horses and speeches seem to glorify those contiguous conquests.
+• “Bully” As a Representative of Senseless Wars and American Idea of a Molten Pot: Martin Espada opens the poem with the presentation of the statue of Theodore Roosevelt, reminding the Spanish-American War.
+He asks if the horses and speeches glorify those contiguous conquests.
 The school constructed in the memory of Roosevelt now presents the children and grandchildren of the same people as if they are the army of “Spanish singing children.”
 The school name is also now Hernandez.
-Instead of painting the American heroes, now they are painting Taino.
-Now Roosevelt school has the same children surrounding the statute of Roosevelt to whom he cursed as eugenic and mongrels of having mixed race.
-Once the land of those Caribbean children where Marines tramped now is full of the children themselves spraying graffiti on the statue as if they are mocking the Victorian symbols of colonialism.
+Instead of painting the American heroes, they are now painting Taino.
+Now Roosevelt school has the same children surrounding the statute of Roosevelt to whom he cursed as eugenic and mongrels for having mixed race once the land of those Caribbean children where Marines tramped now is full of the children themselves spraying graffiti on the statue as if they are mocking the Victorian symbols of colonialism.

 literary devices are unique strategies.
 The poets use them to beautify their poems.
-The analysis of these devices in the poem “Bully” as given below shows this fact.
+The analysis of these devices is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “the Theodore Roosevelt statue”, /e/ in “or the reins of anguish-eyed horses” and the sound of /a/ in “glorying in the malaria of conquest.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /oo/ in “the Theodore Roosevelt statue”, the sound of /o/ in “or the reins of anguish-eyed horses” and the sound of /i/ in “glorying in the malaria of conquest.”

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /r/ in “brown children devouring”, /r/ and /k/ in “that leap naked across murals” and the sound of /s/ and /r/ in “and cursed as mongrels, skin of one race.”
+2. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /r/ in “brown children devouring”, the sounds of /r/ and /k/ in “that leap naked across murals” and the sound of /s/ and /r/ in “and cursed as mongrels, skin of one race.”

 Roosevelt is surrounded